oneeve8/kobble-data/content/problems.md

 ### Home Page 26/11
 The home page no longer appears when I open Kobble... the one with the video and short intro that you did.

-Update: it seems to be there now, I don’t know why that happe
+Update: it seems to be there now, I don’t know why that happened before.
+I think before when I closed all my tabs maybe I had accidentally closed it as a tab?
 ***